-b.
-Tapa-si-n poja-n. meet-PAST-1SG boy-ACC 'I met a boy' (Vir thematic roles.
+The proposed approach is related to Haspelmath's (2004) analysis of the Person-Case Constraint.
+It shares Haspelmath's view that the elements subject to the Person-Case Constraint are topical arguments which are ranked in opposite ways in two hierarchies.
+However, the Khanty and Mansi double object constructions make it clear that neither one of these hierarchies is a thematic hierarchy, i.e., the constraint is not theta-role-dependent as assumed by Haspelmath; it affects subjects and objects, whatever their thematic roles.
 That is, the Uralic facts refute his claim that the Person-Case Constraint is extragrammatical.
 The repair strategy it triggers in the Ugric languages is also clearly syntactic: an object that is more prominent in the topicality hierarchy than the subject cannot be externalized; it remains inside the verb phrase, where it is interpreted as an information focus.

-What the Inverse Topicality Constraint, manifested as the Inverse Agreement Constraint and/or the Person-Case Constraint, correlates in the Uralic languages is structural hierarchy and discourse-functional hierarchy; that is, it is a constraint on the syntaxsemantics/pragmatics interface.
+What the Inverse Topicality Constraint, manifested as the Inverse Agreement Constraint and/or the Person-Case Constraint, matches is the structural hierarchy of topical constituents and the ranking of their referents in the Topicality Hierarchy; that is, it is a constraint on the syntax-semantics/pragmatics interface.
 This approach, similar to Haspelmath's explanation, can resolve the contradiction between the generality of the constraint in the languages of the world and its high variability as regards its targets, its licensing conditions, and its manifestations.
-What is general is the tendency for information structure to be manifested in syntactic structure.
-In the Uralic languages in which the Inverse Topicality Constraint is active, syntactic structure and information structure are more or less fused.
-Information structure cannot overwrite the c-command relations of syntactic structure, for example, a topicalized object cannot c-command the subject in an active sentence.
-Consequently, the syntactic and discourse hierarchies of the constituents must be harmonized.
-If a language has developed syntactic means of expressing information structure independently of grammatical functions, the Inverse Topicality Constraint loses its role, but it can persist in the grammar as a linguistic fossils.
-This is what has happened in Hungarian.
-There can also be intermediate cases of various types.
-For example, a language can restrict the operation of the Inverse Topicality Constraint to a lower topic position above the vP; or it can preserve the constraint in a weaker form, the violation of which results in markedness instead of ungrammaticality.
+What is general is the tendency for information structure, i.e., topic and focus roles, to be manifested in syntactic structure.
+In the Uralic languages in which the Inverse Topicality Constraint is active, syntactic structure and information structure are fused to a large extent.
+The locus of information focus is the verb phrase; the externalized arguments are topical.
+Crucially, information structure cannot overwrite the c-command relations of grammatical functions; a topicalized object cannot c-command the subject in an active sentence, which may result in a conflict between the syntactic hierarchy of topical arguments and the extragrammatical Topicality Hierarchy of discourse referents.
+The Inverse Topicality Constraint operative at the syntax/C-I interface harmonizes the syntactic hierarchy of topical constituents and the discourse hierarchy of their referents.
+If a language has developed syntactic means of expressing information structure independently of grammatical functions, i.e., if the structural hierarchy of topical constituents can be established irrespective of their grammatical functions, the Inverse Topicality Constraint loses its role, but it can persist in the grammar as a linguistic fossils.
+This is what happened in Hungarian.
+There are also other sources of cross-linguistic variation, e.g., the operation of the Inverse Topicality Constraint can be restricted to a lower topic position accesible to the indirect object and the direct object, as attested in the Romance languages.
+The existence of DO-over-IO movement can give rise to an inverse Person-Case effect (see Stegovec (2016) about Slovenian).
+Languages can also preserve the constraint in a weaker form, the violation of which results in markedness instead of ungrammaticality.

-A potential source of variation is the different segmentation of the Animacy Hierarchy in (2) across languages.
-Languages with a weak Person-Case Constraint contract 1st and 2nd person in the hierarchy.
-In languages where the Person-Case Constraint is sensitive to the animacy of the constituents, the 3rd person level of the hierarchy is further divided into [+animate] and [-animate] levels.
+A potential source of variation is the different segmentation of the Topicality Hierarchy in (2) across languages.
+Languages with a weak Person-Case Constraint contract 1st and 2nd persons in the hierarchy.
+In languages where the Person-Case Constraint is sensitive to the animacy of the constituents, the 3rd person level of the hierarchy is further divided into [+animate] and [-animate] levels (cf. Leonetti 2004).